 Contribute EMR Data

 When Primary Care Providers contribute their EMR data to POPLAR, we are able to support quality improvement activities along with research projects.
-Our EMR data includes seven Ontario Practice Based Learning Networks, with approximately 1000 primary care providers contributing approximately 1.5 million patients’ data.
+Our EMR data includes seven Ontario Practice Based Learning Networks, which will make up approximately 1000 primary care providers contributing approximately 1.8 million patients’ data.
 Projects using EMR data has shown to be beneficial and successful.
 We invite all Primary Care Providers in Ontario to contribute their data to the POPLAR Data Platform.

 What is POPLAR?

 POPLAR is an initiative across the seven Ontario Practice Based Research and Learning Networks.
 POPLAR data can be used in ways colleagues approve of, including better care for our patients, Family Medicine research or reports on our healthcare system.
 POPLAR uses EMR data to facilitate and support Secondary Data Analysis.
 To learn more please visit our About Page.

 We welcome all Primary Care Providers in Ontario using one of the three main EMR (Practice Solutions, OSCAR or Accuro) to contribute their data to POPLAR.

 You make a major contribution to Primary Care for today and for tomorrow.
 Methods for the return of cleaned, comparable data are currently under development.

 Those who have joined POPLAR have the opportunity to be provided with data results for Quality Improvement (QI).
 This includes receiving reports about quality indicators important to you, helping you to complete the data-driven part of the CPSO QI Program more efficiently.

 Why is information on care in our practices important?

 Most of the care for most patients most of the time is managed in Primary Care Practices.
 The information in our EMRs reflects Primary Care in ways that other data sources simply cannot capture.
 It provides evidence and insights into the central role Primary Care Providers and the members of our teams play in our healthcare system.